phuang1024/midi2gcode/README.md

     don't move the extruder unless it is heated.
 * `--home`: Move to home position before playing.

+Copy the gcode to the printer and print it.
+The gcode flavor is Marlin.

 Example command:

 `python main.py -i a.mid -o a.gcode -a Y -r X --home`